Developers-Institute-Classrooms/01-exercise-my-first-html-page/README.md

 ## Getting Started

+1. Accept the exercise with the exercise link from the class notes.
-1. `clone` this repository to your local computer using VS Code or the Terminal.
+2. `clone` to your local computer using VS Code or the Terminal.
-2. Read the exercise instructions completely before getting started.
+3. Read the exercise instructions completely before getting started.
-3. The code for this exercise should go into `/Submission/static/js/script.js`.
+4. The code for this exercise should go into the `/Submission/` folder.

 ## Instructions